 Updates and anonymous contact with your recipient

-Guidelines for anonymous contact
+Policies for anonymous contact

 United States law requires us to have a system to keep donor and patient information confidential, as do the laws in other countries.
-Our post-transplant communication guidelines are a crucial part of this system.
+Our post-transplant communication policies are a crucial part of this system.